aleph-im/pyaleph/README.md

 To run PyAleph, run this command:

-`$ nulsexplorer -c config.yaml` (where config.yaml is your configuration file you edited earlier)
+`$ pyaelph -c config.yaml` (where config.yaml is your configuration file you edited earlier)

 ## Running services required